By Micah Wagner, Catch the Sun Intern.

 Here we see a homophone that is almost identical, but has two completely separate meanings.
-A compliment is praise, or affirmation, whereas a complement is something added to something to make it better; like spices to a dish.
-Both don’t trigger spellcheck, because both make grammatical sense.
+A compliment is praise or affirmation, whereas a complement is something added to something to make it better; like spices to a dish.
+Both don’t trigger your spellchecker because both make grammatical sense.

-To be able to spot these in a finished document, you need to be looking for them.
-Be familiar with them.
-And be combing through the document manually.
+To be able to spot these in a finished document, you need to be looking for them; to be familiar with them and be combing through the document manually.

 Sounds annoying, right?

-If you don’t want to deal with combing through your documents yourself, simply want someone to double check your work, you can come to Catch the Sun Communications.
+If you don’t want to comb through your documents yourself and would prefer someone to double check your work, come to Catch the Sun Communications.

-Our trained staff consists of proof-readers who specialise in minute details and have copious amounts of experience in removing spelling errors, incorrect wording and homonyms and the like.
+Our trained proofreaders specialise in minute details and have copious experience in removing spelling errors/typos, incorrect wording, homonyms and the like.

-We will tear through them so well, you will exclaim about our work being on another tier, bringing a tear to your eye (see what I did there?).
+We’ll tear through them so well, you’ll say our work is on another tier, bringing a tear to your eye (see what I did there?)!